How To Pay Your Employees During An Emergency

 Have A Plan

-You cannot control when an emergency will happen, but you can control how you will react in the aftermath.
-Having a proactive plan will give you and your employees a sense of stability, and will set an expectation of what will happen post-emergency.
-Be sure to have answers to common questions ahead of time like How will I get my paycheck and Will I get paid time off for the crisis before an emergency will be a help not only to your employees but your payroll department as well.
-Other ways to plan ahead are:
+You cannot control when an emergency happens, but you can control how you will react in the aftermath.
+Having a proactive plan will give you and your employees a sense of stability and will set an expectation of what will happen post-emergency.
+Be sure to have answers to common questions ahead of time, like How will I get my paycheck and Will I get paid time off for the crisis before an emergency will be a help not only to your employees but your payroll department as well.
+Other ways to plan ahead are: Provide extensive training for employees, so they are aware and knowledgeable of what will happen in the event of an emergency.
+Conduct regular tests of the current plan in place to be sure the plan is effective.
+Use the results to identify weaknesses and make improvements to the strategy.

 Compensation Regulations To Keep In Mind